bitmark-inc/bitmark-sdk-doc/source/index.html.md

 # Overview

+The Bitmark property system is a universal property system for conferring the same property rights to digital assets that have long existed for physical assets.
+This system records ownership claims for digital assets as digital property titles known as bitmarks.
+A digital asset is any digital object, including files, applications, code, and data.
+Thus, in the digital world:

+**digital property = digital asset + bitmark**

-Bitmark makes simple tools that empower anyone to assert ownership over their digital lives.
-Although digital assets increasingly constitute what we create and value most, there is no way for individuals to claim ownership of them.
-By building a universal digital property system, Bitmark envisions a world in which everyone owns a piece of the digital economy.The Bitmark SDK is a library that enables creation, transfer, and authentication of digital properties in the Bitmark property system.
-This SDK allows developers to easily build on the core Bitmark infrastructure by reading from and writing to the open-source Bitmark blockchain.
+The Bitmark SDK enables creation, transfer, and authentication of digital properties in the Bitmark property system.
+The SDK's simplified interface allows developers to easily build on the core Bitmark infrastructure by reading from and writing to the open-source Bitmark blockchain.

 # Getting Started